 Remember you’ll always have my driving lesson help guide to refer to between lessons.

-Nothing is missed out on my intensive courses in Birmingham.
+My intensive courses in Birmingham leave nothing out.
 They are just as detailed and thorough as my weekly driving lessons.

 Is a deposit needed for an intensive driving course in Birmingham?